51Degrees/specifications/device-detection-specification/pipeline-elements/device-detection-on-premise.md

 We have found that the main performance bottleneck is usually the process of marshalling data values to and from native representations.

-As such, this should be minimized as much as possible:
+As such, steps SHOULD be taken to minimize this as much as possible:

 - Languages often have many mechanisms for passing data in calls to native binaries, some more efficient than others.
 SWIG code will